What Is the Alkaline Diet?

 • Lunch: Vegetable hummus with carrots, celery, and grape tomatoes

-• Dinner: Grilled mushrooms, peppers, and onions with mild salsaan
+• Dinner: Grilled mushrooms, peppers, and onions with mild salsa

-A diet rich in fresh produce, this particular diet type does not require much meal planning or an ability to cook complex recipes.
-You can simply fill up on fruits and vegetables, adding in a few starches and natural oils.
-However, no scientific supports claims that the alkaline diet can promote weight loss and fight disease.
-However, some research suggests that aspects of the diet could offer health benefits.
+A diet rich in fresh produce, the alkaline diet does not require much meal planning or an ability to cook complex recipes.
+You fill up on fruits and vegetables, adding starches and natural oils.
+However, no scientific evidence supports claims the alkaline diet can promote weight loss and fight disease.
+Some research suggests that aspects of the diet could offer health benefits.

-• Preserves Muscle Mass: Following an alkaline diet might preserve muscle mass as you grow older.
-In a three-year clinical trial of 384 men and women aged 65 and older, researchers found that a high intake of potassium-rich foods, such as the fruits and vegetables in an alkaline diet, might help older adults maintain muscle mass as they age.
+• Preserves Muscle Mass: Following an alkaline diet might preserve muscle mass as you age.
+In a three-year clinical trial of 384 men and women aged 65 and older, researchers found a high intake of potassium-rich foods, such as fruits and vegetables on an alkaline diet, might help older adults maintain muscle mass as they age.

-• Might Help Prevent Diabetes: Eating non-acidic foods could help you stave off diabetes.
+• Might Help Prevent Diabetes: Eating non-acidic foods could help stave off diabetes.
 In a study published in Diabetologia, researchers followed 66,485 women throughout 14 years.
 During that time, medical professionals diagnosed 1,372 new cases of diabetes.
-In an analysis of the women’s food intake, researchers found that those with the most acid-forming diets had a significantly higher risk of developing diabetes.
-The study's authors suggest that a high intake of acidic foods could link to insulin resistance.
+In an analysis of the women’s food intake, researchers found those with the most acid-forming diets had a significantly higher risk of developing diabetes.
+The study's authors suggest that a high intake of acidic foods could be linked to insulin resistance.

 Cons of the Alkaline Diet

 The alkaline diet’s premise is that it can improve your health by eating certain foods that change the pH of the body.
-However, no scientific evidence supports that following a diet low in acidic foods provides any significant benefits.
+However, no scientific evidence supports that following a diet low in acidic foods has significant benefits.
 Here are a few cons of the alkaline diet.

-• Lack of Dairy Products: Dairy products include a number essential nutrients such as calcium, magnesium, phosphorus, and potassium, that can be difficult to replace when eating a dairy-free diet.
-In fact, scientists indicate that some people find it nearly impossible to achieve recommended daily calcium—which is needed for bone health—when removing dairy from their diet.
+• Lack of Dairy Products: Dairy products include many essential nutrients such as calcium, magnesium, phosphorus, and potassium, that can be difficult to replace when eating a dairy-free diet.
+In fact, scientists indicate that some people find it nearly impossible to achieve the recommended daily calcium—needed for bone health—when removing dairy from their diet.
 Plus it's hard to get enough calcium from vegetables exclusively.
 Even though some vegetables like spinach contain large amounts of calcium, only a small amount is absorbed due to its high concentration of oxalates and phytates, which bind calcium.

 Is the Alkaline Diet a Healthy Choice for You?